tobiaslins/jazz/.changeset/stupid-ducks-try.md

 ---
-"jazz-tools": minor
+"jazz-tools": patch
-"cojson": minor
+"cojson": patch
 ---

 feat: introduced new "manager" role who can invite and remove members, and being removed by admins.
-Group.removeMember() now throws in case of invalid permissions.